HACK3R-CRYPTO/property-tycoon-mantle/README.md

 Properties linked to tokenized real estate.
 Each property NFT backed by real-world asset.
 Real yield from actual rental income.
 Transparent distribution on-chain.
 Verifiable ownership.
 Compliant with regulations.
 KYC flow for RWA investments.
 Fractional ownership supported.
 Multiple properties per RWA.
 Yield distributed proportionally.

 Linking property to RWA updates yield calculation.
 YieldDistributor contract checks if property is linked to RWA.
 If linked, uses RWA value and yield rate for yield calculation.
 If not linked, uses property's own value and yield rate.
 Automatic fallback ensures backward compatibility.
 All existing linked properties benefit immediately.
+Frontend and backend also use RWA data for estimated yield calculations.
+Estimated yield display updates in real time using RWA value and yield rate when property is linked.

-Uses MockRWA contract for demo and testing.
-ERC-721 compatible.
-Replaced with real RWA contracts in production.
-Chronicle Oracle integration ready for RWA property values.
+**Note:** Currently using MockRWA contract for this demo.
+Chronicle Oracle integration is fully implemented and ready for production use, but we are using MockRWA for demo and testing purposes.
+MockRWA is ERC-721 compatible and can be replaced with real RWA contracts in production.
 Frontend supports both oracle-based and MockRWA contracts.
+To use real Chronicle Oracle RWA, configure the appropriate environment variables.

 ## Yield Distribution